H4tch/hugo-plus/docs/components/carousel.md

 			entire width of the page.
 If false, it is put within a container.
 	* margin_top - Set the padding above the carousel.
 			You may want this in the case that `full_width` is false
 	* bg_color - Color of the Carousel's background.
-Shown if image is non-existent or doesn't fit the entire width
+			The background is visible if the image is non-existent or doesn't fit the entire width
 	* graphic - Default graphic if it is not set on the slide
 	* text_color - Default text color if not set by slide
 	* text_bg_color - Default color of the background of the text if not